Cray-HPE/docs-csm/operations/network/dns/Manage_the_DNS_Unbound_Resolver.md

            system_to_site_lookups: 172.30.84.40
      ```

-     If multiple DNS servers are required then add the additional servers into the cray-dns-unbound service configuration.
+     If multiple DNS servers are required, add the additional servers into the `cray-dns-unbound` service configuration.

      ```yaml
      spec: